aleonnet/hello-world/README.md

 # hello-world
-short description comes in here
+Now this is really the short description to commit...